Dominic Canzone: Seattle Mariners

 Canzone was optioned to Triple-A Tacoma to begin the 2025 season.
-He was called up on April 7, 2025, to replace Victor Robles, who was injured in a game against the Giants.
-On September 16, Canzone went 5-for-5 with 3 home runs and 4 RBIs in a 12-5 win over the Kansas City Royals.
-It was the first three-homer game of Canzone's career, and Canzone became the 12th Mariner in franchise history with a hat trick.
+He was called up on April 7, to replace Victor Robles, who was injured in a game against the Giants.
+Canzone was optioned to Tacoma on April 13 and was placed on the injured list four days later with a left shoulder sprain.
+He was activated in May and recalled by Seattle again on June 9, and spent the rest of the season with the team.
+On September 16, Canzone went 5-for-5 with three home runs and four RBIs in a 12–5 win over the Kansas City Royals.
+It was his first three-homer game, and he became the 12th player in franchise history to hit three home runs in one game.
+Canzone appeared in 82 games for Seattle and hit .300 with 11 home runs and 32 RBIs.
+In the postseason, he batted 3-for-28 with one run scored.

+Canzone hit two solo home runs against the Cleveland Guardians on Opening Day in 2026.
+He hit his first career grand slam on May 12, off of Tatsuya Imai of the Houston Astros.

+International career

+Canzone played for Italy in the 2026 World Baseball Classic.
+He hit a home run in Italy's first game, a win over Brazil.
+He hit .188 with four walks in four games in the tournament.

 Personal life

-Canzone's parents are Amy Miklos and Dave Canzone.
-He has one younger sibling, Bennett Canzone.
+Canzone has three siblings.
 His mother was diagnosed with breast cancer while Canzone was in elementary school.
 She recovered after two years of treatment, including chemotherapy.
+His mother gifted him a baseball card that contained a uniform patch he wore during his MLB debut.

-As a child, Canzone was a fan of the Cleveland Indians, and his favorite players were Ken Griffey Jr., then playing for the Cincinnati Reds, and Kenny Lofton.
+As a child, Canzone was a fan of the Cleveland Indians.
+His favorite players were Ken Griffey Jr., Kenny Lofton, and Adam Dunn.

-Canzone returned to Ohio State and finished his bachelor's degree in 2020 following the cancellation of the Minor League Baseball season.
+Canzone returned to Ohio State and finished his bachelor's degree in 2020, following the cancellation of the Minor League Baseball season.